Good Posture Is Sexy. . . And Good For You

 Once you catch it . . . then what?

 The body likes to stand up straight.
 The bones and joint align nicely and no extra effort is required of your muscles.
-However, holding your head and shoulders forward, takes work - a lot of it.
-That roughly 10 lb head increases 10 lbs in weight for every 1 inch you lean it forward 😳.
+However, holding your head and shoulders forward, takes work - a LOT of it.
+With every inch that you lean your head forward, the weight on your spine increases by approximately 10lbs.
+So a head that weighs 10-12lbs can exert up to 42 lbs of force on your neck and upper back if you bring it forward 3" inches to look at your phone. 😳

 Over time the muscles get exhausted which leads to pain - and adaptation.
 Some muscles become overly tight, others become chronically over stretched and our body lays down extra layers connective tissue to help hold our muscles in this unnatural position.

-Which means, when you try to stretch and stand up straight, it’s hard!
+Which means, when you try to stretch and stand up straight, it’s hard - it may even feel impossible!

 It’s also totally possible to rewind the effects of bad posture.